 Cuba 8, Japan 7, 10 innings

-ATLANTA (AP) _ The Big Red Machine of amateur baseball needed one of its greatest comebacks to keep its incredible streak alive.
+ATLANTA (AP) _ Facing an historic loss, the Big Red Machine of amateur baseball pulled off one of its greatest comebacks.

 Cuba blew an early five-run lead Sunday night, fell behind a run in the top of the 10th, then rallied in the bottom of the inning for an 8-7 victory over Japan.